spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 5.2 Profile RPCs

-#### 5.2.1 FetchX509SVID
+#### 5.2.1 SubscribeToX509SVID

-The `FetchX509SVID` RPC enables Brokers to retrieve X509-SVIDs and X.509 bundles on behalf of a referenced workload via a streaming response.
+The `SubscribeToX509SVID` RPC enables Brokers to retrieve X509-SVIDs and X.509 bundles on behalf of a referenced workload via a streaming response.
 The returned materials are workload-specific and MUST only be used for operations involving that particular workload.
 Brokers MUST NOT use these SVIDs or bundles for any other workload or purpose.

-The `X509SVIDRequest` request message contains one or more mandatory workload references.
+The `SubscribeToX509SVIDRequest` request message contains one or more mandatory workload references.
 When multiple references are provided, all MUST resolve to the same workload.

-The `X509SVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `X509SVID` messages (one for each identity granted to the client, on-behalf of the workload).
+The `SubscribeToX509SVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `X509SVID` messages (one for each identity granted to the client, on-behalf of the workload).
 The `federated_bundles` field is optional.

 All fields in the `X509SVID` message are mandatory, with the exception of the `hint` field.
-When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `X509SVIDResponse` message.
+When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `SubscribeToX509SVIDResponse` message.
 In the event that a client receives more than one `X509SVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

 If the referenced workload does not exist or is not entitled to receive any X509-SVIDs, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
-Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.
+Under such a case, the Broker MAY attempt to reconnect with another call to the `SubscribeToX509SVID` RPC after a backoff.

-As mentioned in [Stream Responses](#43-stream-responses), each `X509SVIDResponse` message returned on the `FetchX509SVID` stream contains the complete set of authorized SVIDs and bundles of the workload at that point in time.
+As mentioned in [Stream Responses](#43-stream-responses), each `SubscribeToX509SVIDResponse` message returned on the `SubscribeToX509SVID` stream contains the complete set of authorized SVIDs and bundles of the workload at that point in time.
 As such, if the server redacts SVIDs from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted SVIDs.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received SVIDs and bundles.

-#### 5.2.2 FetchX509Bundles
+#### 5.2.2 SubscribeToX509Bundles

-The `FetchX509Bundles` RPC streams back X.509 bundles for the workload to the Broker.
+The `SubscribeToX509Bundles` RPC streams back X.509 bundles for the workload to the Broker.
 These bundles MUST only be used to authenticate X509-SVIDs and MUST only be used for operations involving the referenced workload.
 They MUST not be used for any other workload.

-The `X509BundlesRequest` request message contains a reference to the workload.
+The `SubscribeToX509BundlesRequest` request message contains one or more mandatory workload references.
+When multiple references are provided, all MUST resolve to the same workload.

-The `X509BundlesResponse` response message has a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.
+The `SubscribeToX509BundlesResponse` response message has a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.

 If the referenced workload does not exist or is not entitled to receive any X.509 bundles, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
-Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchX509Bundles` RPC after a backoff.
+Under such a case, the Broker MAY attempt to reconnect with another call to the `SubscribeToX509Bundles` RPC after a backoff.

-As mentioned in [Stream Responses](#43-stream-responses), each `X509BundleResponse` response contains the complete set of authorized X.509 bundles of the workload at that point in time.
+As mentioned in [Stream Responses](#43-stream-responses), each `SubscribeToX509BundlesResponse` response contains the complete set of authorized X.509 bundles of the workload at that point in time.
 As such, if the server redacts bundles from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the bundles.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received bundles.

 ### 5.3 Default Identity